Virgilio N. Cordero Jr.

-Brigadier General Virgilio Norberto Cordero Jr. (June 6, 1893 – June 9, 1980) was a Puerto Rican soldier who served in the United States Army.
+Brigadier General Virgilio Norberto Cordero Sr. (June 6, 1893 – June 9, 1980) was a Puerto Rican soldier who served in the United States Army.
 Cordero authored two books about his experiences as a prisoner of war, and his participation in the Bataan Death March of World War II.

 Early years

 Cordero was born in San Juan, the capital city of Puerto Rico when the island was still a Spanish colony.
 There he received his primary and secondary education.
 He moved to the United States and earned a bachelor's degree in engineering from Penn State College of Engineering in 1917.
 That year he also graduated from the Army ROTC (Reserve Officers' Training Corps) program of that educational institution.
 He then entered the officers candidate school in Madison Barracks, New York and graduated with the rank of second lieutenant.

 Military career

 Cordero enlisted in the United States Army after graduating from PSU.
 He served in World War I and by 1922, according to the Official Army register, he held the rank of captain of infantry.